majabojarska/blog/content/devlog/_index.md

 ## 2025-07-12

 - Planning the jailbreak strategy for my Petlibro PLAF101 pet feeder.
-  - At first glance, ESP8266 seems electrically compatible with the on-board WBR3 module.
+  - At first glance, the on-board WBR3 module seems electrically compatible with an ESP8266.
 I'll pursue this avenue, since it would enable the usage of [ESPHome](https://esphome.io/).
-People have [done it before with other devices](https://www.youtube.com/watch?v=d_HpkIiWC3Y)!
+Looks like people have [done it before with other devices](https://www.youtube.com/watch?v=d_HpkIiWC3Y)!

     {{ image(src="img/devlog/2025-07-12-petlibro-pcb.webp", alt="Xiegu G90 HF transceiver in operation", position="center") }}